-Figure 9—Minimum Tension Components
+Figure 10—Minimum Tension Components

 The combinations of wind, wave, and current that yield conservative estimates of maximum tendon tension may not produce conservative estimates of minimum tendon tension.
 For example, strong currents aligned with severe wind and waves may generate the largest tendon tensions.
-However the smallest tendon tensions may be generated by severe wind and waves combined with weak currents or with currents that have a heading that is orthogonal to the wind and waves (Forristall, Larrabee and Mercier, 1991 [141]).
+However, the smallest tendon tensions may be generated by severe wind and waves combined with weak currents or with currents that have a heading that is orthogonal to the wind and waves (Forristall, Larrabee and Mercier, 1991 [141]).
 See A.3 for a discussion of long-term response analysis and the implementation of response-based design criteria.

 For tendons with positive wet weight, the minimum tension occurs near the lower tendon connection; hence the tendon weight (in water) needs to be subtracted from the minimum tension at the upper flex element.
-Otherwise, the tension components may be evaluated by a method similar to those described above for maximum tensions.
+Otherwise, the tension components may be evaluated by a method similar to those described above for maximum tension.

 7.8.15 Minimum Tension Simplified Code Equation